September and October, 2016

 With hundreds of people on the plane and a lot of hotels already booked, it was a long wait.
 Emirates had to split passengers up and shuttle people to different hotels.
 Passengers were first advised that the hotel was in the airport, then next to the airport, but ended up a ten-minute drive from the airport.
 Poor communication from the Emirates’ staff and everyone had to wait for available shuttle buses, which took ages.

-As you can imagine, there is loads of sand here.
-Everything is built on sand, and it’s hot and dry.
-My camera battery died so no photos.
+As you can imagine, there is loads of sand in Dubai.
+Everything is built on sand.
+It is hot and dry.
+My camera battery died, so no photos.

 Arriving at the Arabian Nights